-Many government agencies, federal, state and local, have a role in managing the rich and varied water resources within the Twin Cities Metropolitan Area.
+Many federal, state, and local government agencies have a role in managing the rich and varied water resources within the Twin Cities metro area.
 The following list of agencies provides a brief description of their role in water resources management.
 Note: This is not meant to be an exhaustive list.

-The USEPA is the agency of the U.S. government that develops federal water quality criteria as well as sets and enforces national pollution control standards.
-The USEPA also provides an oversight role for state pollution control agencies.
+The EPA develops federal water quality criteria as well as sets and enforces national pollution control standards.
+The agency also provides an oversight role for state pollution control agencies.

-The USGS is the U.S. government agency primarily responsible for collecting data on natural resources and the physical environment.
+This agency is primarily responsible for collecting data on natural resources and the physical environment.
 This includes information on geological and biological resources, maps and mapping, water resources, earthquakes and other natural disasters.

-In addition to their role in designing and managing construction projects for the U.S. Armed Forces, the USACE has a role in designing, building and operating water resource and other civil works projects for maintaining navigable waterways and flood protection.
-The USACE is also the main authority for permitting dredge and fill projects that affect wetlands.
+In addition to their role in designing and managing construction projects for the U.S. Armed Forces, the corps has a role in designing, building and operating water resource and other civil works projects for maintaining navigable waterways and flood protection.
+The corps is also the main authority for permitting dredge and fill projects that affect wetlands.

 The MPCA is responsible for statewide water quality planning, development of state water quality standards, monitoring environmental quality, and enforcing environmental regulations.

-In addition to the role of managing Minnesota's fisheries, forests and park lands, the DNR has a significant role in managing the State's water resources.
+In addition to their role of managing Minnesota's fisheries, forests and park lands, the DNR has a significant role in managing the state's water resources.
 The department issues permits for both the appropriations of public waters and for projects that affect public waters.
 The DNR also administers floodplain and shoreland management programs.

-The MDH provides oversight for public water supply systems.
+The health department provides oversight for public water supply systems.
 It develops and enforces state drinking water standards and administers the well-head protection program.
-The MDH is also responsible for collecting information regarding the concentration of bioaccumulative chemicals in fish and publishing fish consumption advisories.
+The health department is also responsible for collecting information regarding the concentration of bioaccumulative chemicals in fish and publishing fish consumption advisories.

-The BWSR administers wetland and land conservation programs such as Reinvest in Minnesota (RIM) and the Conservation Reserve Program (CRP).
-The Board provides oversight for local watershed planning agencies.
+The board administers wetland and land conservation programs such as Reinvest in Minnesota (RIM) and the Conservation Reserve Program (CRP).
+The board provides oversight for local watershed planning agencies.

-With its focus on regional issues, the Council offers a unique perspective on water resource management issues.
-The Council looks across municipal and county lines, providing a focus on how regional issues of land use, growth patterns, and regional services affect Twin Cities water resources.
+With our focus on regional issues, the Met Council offers a unique perspective on water resource management issues.
+We look across municipal and county lines, providing a focus on how regional issues of land use, growth patterns, and regional services affect Twin Cities water resources.

-The Council reviews and comments on the watershed plans prepared by watershed management organizations, as well as water management plans prepared by local units of government as a component of their comprehensive plans.
+We review and comment on the watershed plans prepared by watershed management organizations, as well as water management plans prepared by local units of government as a component of their comprehensive plans.

-SWCDs are local units of government that manage and direct natural resource management programs at the local level.
-Districts work in both urban and rural settings, with landowners and with other units of government, to carry out a program for the conservation, use and development of soil, water and related resources.
-One crucial niche, districts fill, is that of providing soil and water conservation services to owners of private lands.
+These districts are local units of government that manage and direct natural resource management programs at the local level.
+Districts work in both urban and rural settings, with landowners and with other units of government, to carry out a program for the conservation, use, and development of soil, water, and related resources.
+One crucial niche districts fill is providing soil and water conservation services to owners of private lands.
 Privately owned lands make up to 78% of the land surface in Minnesota.
-Managing these private lands, whether agriculture, forest, lakes or urban, is key to Minnesota's quality of life.
+Managing these private lands, whether agriculture, forest, lakes, or urban, is key to Minnesota's quality of life.

-Watershed districts are local, special-purpose units of government that work to solve and prevent water-related problems.
-The boundaries of each district follow those of a natural watershed and consist of land in which all water flows to one outlet.
+Watershed organizations are local, special-purpose units of government that work to solve and prevent water-related problems.
+The boundaries of each organization follow those of a natural watershed and consist of land in which all water flows to one outlet.
 The districts are usually named after that watershed.

 METRO AREA WATERSHED DISTRICTS

 Model ordinances are created for municipal officials who want direction in regulating stormwater runoff.
-The ordinances provide a valuable tool for communities developing stormwater ordinances.
+These models provide a valuable tool for communities developing stormwater ordinances.
 With careful adaptation of these models and diligent enforcement, growing cities should be able to prevent serious stormwater runoff issues.